gohkhoonhiang/coloredlist/README.md

     self.write_response(404, **kwargs)
 ```

 Let's revisit the `BaseHandler` class.
 We will add a few more functions that deal with writing response.
 A base `write_response` function will take a required `status_code` argument, and a list of keyword arguments, then create a `response` object.
-By default it must set the `status` attribute, then if `redirectUrl` and `errorMsg` are found in the keyword arguments, they will be added to the `response` accordingly.
+By default it must set the `status` attribute, then if `errorMsg` is found in the keyword arguments, they will be added to the `response` accordingly.
+We will also properly set the response status code using `self.set_status(status_code)` so that the client can handle the response as an `error`.
 Finally, it will call `json.dumps(response)` and `self.write` to write the response in JSON format.

 We provide a few commonly used status response, such as `200`, `201`, `400`, `403` and `404`.
 These functions do not take the `status_code`, instead it is set accordingly based on the purpose of the function.
 For example, the `write_response_ok` function will set `200` when calling `write_response`, then the `**kwargs` will be passed to `write_response` as-is.

-Except that for `write_response_forbidden`, we know that we want the user to login to access the resource, so we default the `redirectUrl` to `/login`.

 ### `account.py`